Hickson, Calvert lead Liberty past Ga Southern in Cure Bowl

-Flames coach Hugh Freeze, who began his first season coaching Liberty from a hospital bed in the press box following back surgery on Aug.
-16, got his 50th career win.
+Freeze began his first season coaching at the school from a hospital bed in the press box for the season opener against Syracuse following back surgery two weeks earlier on Aug.
+16.

+“I actually look back on that and think I was stupid for trying it,” Freeze said.
+“I wasn’t very much help that night.
+I was pretty worthless.
+I didn’t add much value to it.”

+Freeze missed 24 practices, coached another game from the press box in a medical chair, and four more on an elevated platform on the sidelines before returning to a traditional standing position on Oct.
+19.

 Liberty (8-5) joined Georgia Southern and Appalachian State as the only teams to move from FCS to FBS and win a bowl game in its first season of eligibility.